Third party agreement FAQs

 - be retained / maintained in line with reported activities taking place under a third party agreement as part of an annual activity report to the HTA.

 All documentation and records to facilitate the traceability of donors must be retained for 30 years after the cells are used or disposed of.
-This includes donor identification, product identification, identification of the supplier establishment clinician or end user, tissue / cell type, date of application, identification of the recipient (paragraphs 166-170 of the Guide).
+This includes donor identification, product identification, identification of the supplier establishment clinician or end user, tissue / cell type, date of application, identification of the recipient.

 All records, including raw data, critical to activities that may affect the quality and safety of tissues and cells must be retained for 10 years after use or disposal of the cells.
 Provisions must be in place in any TPA to ensure that records are transferred to a licensed establishment in the event of termination of activities.